William-King-Xeon/HelloWorld/README.md

 # HelloWorld
 # This project is for testing
-# Make by William King XEON!
+# Made by William King XEON!